 If you’re spending more than three days in Iceland, I highly recommend embarking on a road trip on the Ring Road.
 The Ring Road is Highway 1 that follows the coast.
 Depending on how fast you travel, you can complete the Ring Road in 7 to 10 days.
 For me, I was very reliant on how well the weather was that day.

 I rented a car for 8 days in November and was able to complete the Ring Road.
 That averages to about $112.73 per day.
 So no, car rentals in Iceland are not cheap or budget friendly.

 Note: I partnered with Lagoon Car Rental during my road trip.
-They provided me with a complimentary vehicle for 7-days to see the Iceland countryside.
-To reflect an authentic budget for Iceland, the total does not reflect the discount or complimentary services I received from Lagoon Car Rental.
+They provided me with a complimentary vehicle for seven days to see the Iceland countryside.
+To reflect an authentic budget for Iceland, the total does not reflect the discount or complementary services I received from Lagoon Car Rental.

 Miscellaneous transportation costs $342.55